-All boats are equipped with a horn, battery switch, anchor locker, closed cell foam seat cushions and trim tabs.
+All of our boats are equipped with a horn, battery switch, anchor locker, closed cell foam seat cushions, navigation lights and trim tabs.

 All boats are equipped with a Stainless Steel Wheel with Knob, Stainless Steel Bow Eye, Stainless Steel Stern Eyes, Stainless Steel Rod Holders, Stainless Steel Hinges, Stainless Steel Latches, Stainless Steel Flush Mount Rod Holders, Strainer, Fuel Water Separator and Locker Drains.

 Vacuum assisted resin transfer molding (“Infusion” for short) is where composite parts (hull, deck, hatches) are created using a rigid mold to provide shape and consistent geometry.
 Material is layered inside the mold and then a flexible membrane is applied over the top.
 Ports are added inside the membrane to allow resin to flow in.
 A vacuum line is added to so that atmospheric pressure can compress the material tight against the mold while the vacuum pulls resin throughout the part.
 The process is superior to hand built laminations because it can provide a 60% to 70% fiber to resin ratio with fewer air voids.